 Long-term U.S. resident.
-A long-term U.S. resident is an alien who has been a lawful permanent resident of the United States (green card holder) in at least 8 of the last 15 tax years ending with the tax year in which U.S. residency is terminated.
+A long-term U.S. resident is an individual (other than a U.S. citizen) who has been a lawful permanent resident of the United States (green card holder) for income tax purposes in at least 8 of the last 15 tax years ending with the tax year in which U.S. income tax residency is terminated.
+See section 877(e) for more information.